-Screen8and9 As explained earlier in the instructions, your task is to select a point \$(document).ready(function() { \$(".nextButton").attr("disabled", "disabled"); });
+\$(document).ready(function() { \$(".nextButton").attr("disabled", "disabled"); });

 Payoffs will be determined as follows.
 At the end of the experiment, the computer will randomly select one of the 50 decisions you made to carry out for real payoffs.
 You will receive the tokens you held in that round (the tokens allocated to Hold).
-Another respondent of the American Life Panel (ALP) will receive the tokens that you passed (the tokens allocated to Pass).
-Note that the recipient of the tokens you pass was not asked to participate in this experiment - he or she is not making any allocation decisions.
+Your selected charity will receive the tokens that you passed (the tokens allocated to Pass).
+Note that the charity you selected is not making any allocation decisions.
 At the end of last round, you will be informed of the round selected for payment, and your choice and payment for the round.
 At the end of the experiment, the tokens will be converted into money.
 Each token will be worth 0.50 dollars, and payoffs will be rounded up to the nearest cent.
-Recall that you are free to stop at any time, and you may return to complete the experimental session at any time between now and [] If you do not complete the experiment between now and [New question], neither you nor the other ALP respondent that has been selected to receive the tokens you pass will receive any payment.
+Recall that you are free to stop at any time, and you may return to complete the experimental session at any time between now and [] If you do not complete the experiment between now and [FLTimeEnd], neither you nor the other ALP respondent that has been selected to receive the tokens you pass will receive any payment.
 Please click the NEXT button below to proceed to the next screen.